Welcome to Academic Advising

 In order to receive your registration PIN, you must meet with your assigned advisor.
 A PIN will not be provided to you until you have completed your advising session.

 Your assigned academic advisor is available to answer questions that are submitted from your ACES student email.
 Your e-mails to advisors should always be professional communications, so please include: First name, last name, and student Banner ID number, as well as a detailed description of what you are needing.
 Advisor will return your message as soon as possible on a first-come, first-served basis.
 Please keep in mind that your advisor make take up to 48 business hours to respond, so please be patient.
-If a question is very important and requires an immediate response, it is recommended you visit with your assigned advisor in person.
-Some questions may require you to have an in person conversation with your advisor therefore they may contact you to schedule an appointment.
+If a question is very important and requires an immediate response, you may contact the Advising Services office via chat.
+Some questions may not be able to be answered through chat, and will require you to schedule an advising appointment.

 Virtual advising sessions are now available.
 It offers the convenience of conducting an advising session without coming to the advising office while still getting the same quality advising service.
 In order to have a virtual advising session, you will still schedule an advising appointment through Navigate, and your advisor will send you a message with a link to log into your appointment through Zoom.
 You are not required to create a Zoom account, nor are you required to download the Zoom app to your personal device (phone, tablet, or computer) in order to use the link.